Omkar-collab/Automated-Vacuum-cleaner/README.md

 Automated Vacuum Cleaner:
 An innovative robotic vacuum cleaner designed to simplify cleaning tasks by leveraging ultrasonic sensors, Arduino-based programming, and efficient motorized components.

+The link of the project is in the link file.
+You can find this in this repo itself.

 Project Overview:
 This project presents a robotic vacuum cleaner capable of autonomously sweeping and mopping.
 It utilizes ultrasonic sensors to navigate and detect obstacles, ensuring effective and hands-free cleaning in various environments such as homes, malls, hospitals, and railway stations.